Supply Chain Governance

 Indirect supply chains often face a greater amount of complexity due to the relative uncertainty of demand over time, which leads to challenges in managing the availability of Maintenance, Repair and Operations (MRO) Parts.

-Because senior management in successful businesses expect their supply chain performance to be predictable and dependable, improving overall supply chain performance is a must.
+Because senior management in successful businesses expect their global supply chain performance to be predictable and dependable, improving overall supply chain performance is a must.
+This involves finding ways to better manage supply chain risks, and developing more robust supply chain governance mechanisms based on a more sustainable supply chain theory.

 Improving Supply Chain Performance